A state-by-state breakdown of US coronavirus cases - KRDO

 Florida: 4

-Florida Gov. Ron DeSantis said Thursday a new case involves a Santa Rosa County elderly resident who had underlying health conditions.
-That elderly resident had been traveling internationally, according to DeSantis.
+One case involves a Santa Rosa County elderly resident who had underlying health conditions, Gov. Ron DeSantis said March 5.
+That elderly resident had been traveling internationally, DeSantis said.

-Earlier, two people tested positive in Florida, the governor said, citing the CDC, and the state’s department of health announced yet another case was presumptive positive.
+Earlier, two people tested positive in Florida, the governor said, citing the CDC, and another case was presumptive positive, the state’s department of health announced.

 Oregon: 3

-Clackamas County declared a state of emergency after two people tested presumptive positive, a Lake Oswego School District news release said Tuesday.
+Clackamas County declared a state of emergency after two people tested presumptive positive, a Lake Oswego School District news release on March 3 said.

 A district employee and a family member, both Washington County residents, tested positive.

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from people repatriated from the Diamond Princess cruise ship.